 Step 3: Sauté the Onion and Garlic

-Add the chopped onion to the pot and sauté until it’s translucent, about 5 minutes.
-Add the minced garlic and cook for an additional 1-2 minutes until fragrant.
+Add the chopped onion and celery to the same pot and sauté until it’s translucent, about 5 minutes.
+Add the minced garlic and flour.
+Cook for an additional 1-2 minutes until fragrant.

 Step 4: Add Potatoes and Broth

-Drain the potatoes and add them to the pot.
-Pour in the chicken broth, then season with a pinch of salt and pepper.
+- Drain the potatoes and add them to the pot.
+Pour in the chicken broth while it’s hot, and season the soup with 1 teaspoon of dried thyme, 1 teaspoon of dried parsley, salt, and pepper.

 Step 5: Blend the Soup

-Step 6: Add Milk, Sour Cream, and Cheese
+Step 6: Add Milk, Heavy Cream, and Cheese

 Loaded Potato Soup Variations